 Availability support: Persons who are eligible for active age provision and fit for work but not employed for a reason, which is not attributable to themselves, may receive availability support.
 Its monthly amount is equal to the current minimum old-age pension, which has been 28 500 HUF since 1 January 2008.

 Nursing allowance: financial contribution to a major relative who nurses at home a person requiring long-term care.
 From September 2005 those who nurse disabled persons needed increased nursing receive a higher amount of nursing allowance, its amount is 30 per cent higher than the normal nursing allowance.
+From 1 January 2019 a part of recipients became entitled for child home care allowance.

 Old age allowance: financial support for elderly people who do not have income sufficient to ensure their own subsistence.
 Until 31 December 2005 the old age allowance is payable by local government to a person who is over the applicable retirement age and neither his own monthly income nor the per capita monthly income calculated by taking his own together with that of his spouse exceed 80 per cent of the current minimum old-age pension or 95 per cent in the case of a person living alone.
 From 1 January 2006 the amount of this allowance is differentiated by the law according to the marital status and age.
 Higher amount of old age allowance is provided for persons at 75 years of age and over and living alone if the person’s total income is lower than 130 per cent of the current minimum old-age pension.